Cargill/sawtooth-pbft/docs/source/architecture.rst

 These settings list each node in the network, set the view-change period (how often the primary changes), and specify other items such as the block publishing frequency, timeout periods, and message log size.
-For more information, see :doc:`on-chain-settings`.
+For more information, see :doc:`configuring-pbft`.

 .. _consensus-messages-label: